- What are the school hours?

 - What examinations do students take at the school?

-- Where do students go after finishing their studies at King’s College?
+- Where do students go after finishing their studies at British School of Alicante?

-- Is it possible to study at King’s College for one term only?
+- Is it possible to study at British School of Alicante for one term only?

-- How well do new international pupils adapt to the school?
+- How well do new international students adapt to the school?

-Pupils at King’s College are used to welcoming newcomers and on the whole are very friendly and helpful.
-The Heads of the different departments make sure that “buddies” are always on hand to show newcomers the ropes at first.
-However, much depends on the attitude of the new pupil and how willing he/she is to make new friends and join in with the rest.
+Students at British School of Alicante are used to welcoming newcomers and are always very friendly and helpful.
+Year Group Leaders make sure that “buddies” are always on hand to show newcomers the ropes at first.
+We always encourage new pupils to make new friends and join in with the rest.

 - How do I go about applying for a place for my child?